A Preterist Commentary on 2 Thessalonians 2:1-12: Summary and Highlights

 In 2 Timothy 2:17-18 Paul mentions a belief in the early church promulgated by Hymenaeus and Philetus that the resurrection had already taken place sometime prior to its ultimate fulfillment.
 Though it is likely that 2 Timothy was written after 2 Thessalonians, 2 Thessalonians 2:1-3 strongly implies that this mistaken belief existed at the time in which 2 Thessalonians was written which was probably sometime around A.D.
 51 or 52.
 In the first three verses of this chapter, Paul dispels the mistaken idea that the day of the Lord was presently upon them:

-2 Thessalonians 2:1-4 Commentary: The Day of the Lord, the Jewish War, Transpired Fourteen or Fifteen Years after 2 Thessalonians was Written.
+The “A.D.
+70 Doctrine” View, Interpretation, Exposition and Commentary of 2 Thessalonians 2:1-4: The Day of the Lord, the Jewish War, Transpired Fourteen or Fifteen Years after 2 Thessalonians was Written.

 The “day of the Lord” is a Biblical term used to describe a time of judgment.
 In this case it refers to the time in which God would punish apostate Israel for its mistreatment of the prophets and saints at the end of the age (Acts 8:1; 2 Thessalonians 1:6-8; Revelation 6:9-11; 17:6).
 The day of the Lord was also the time in which the resurrection was expected to occur and the saints were to be gathered to the Lord.
 In 2 Thessalonians 2:2 Paul tells the Thessalonians not to be deceived into believing that “the day of the Lord has already come” in A.D.
 51 or 52 when this letter was written.
 Then in vs. 3-9 Paul highlights the major, easily observable events that would indicate that the day of the Lord was a present reality in order to alleviate the fears of the saints.
 These predictions were all fulfilled during the Jewish War which began in A.D.
 66 approximately fourteen or fifteen years after this letter was written.
 The Jewish War is the day of the Lord mentioned in v.
-2. Before explaining the historical fulfillment of these prophecies during the Jewish War, the day of the Lord, let us first turn our attention back the coming of the Lord mentioned in v.
-1.
+2.8

 The “rebellion” or apostasia of v.
-3 can refer to either a religious or political falling away or rebellion.[ia]
-For example, Josephus calls Israel’s rebellion against Rome during the Jewish War an apostasia(Josephus Life 4.9.10; The Wars of the Jews 2.2.7; 2.16.4; 7.4.2; 7.6.1).[ib]
-Though there was certainly a religious falling away or rebellion which led to Israel’s punishment at the end of the age during the Jewish War, the apostasy or rebellion of v.3 had not transpired at the time of 2 Thessalonians composition so this apostasia or rebellion does not appear to be Israel’s first century religious apostasy.
+3 can refer to either a religious or political falling away or rebellion.9 For example, Josephus calls Israel’s rebellion against Rome during the Jewish War an apostasia(Josephus Life 4.9.10; The Wars of the Jews 2.2.7; 2.16.4; 7.4.2; 7.6.1).10 Though there was certainly a religious falling away or rebellion which led to Israel’s punishment at the end of the age during the Jewish War, the apostasy or rebellion of v.3 had not transpired at the time of 2 Thessalonians composition so this apostasia or rebellion could not be Israel’s first century religious apostasy as the sin for which the Jews were punished had begun long before 2 Thessalonians 2 was written and was on going and cumulative (Mt 23:35-36).
 The apostasy or rebellion mentioned in this verse is Israel’s apostasy or rebellion against Rome in A.D.
 66 which brought about the Jewish War, the day of the Lord.

 During the Jewish War, the day of the Lord, Vespasian and Titus who initially made their appearance in Israel in A.D.
 67 as the two Roman generals of the Jewish War later together usurped the emperor’s throne and were both crowned Caesar at the same time.
 After having been crowned Caesar, Titus, Vespasian’s firstborn son, then returned to Israel in A.D.
 70 to put an end to the remaining resistance by leading the siege of Jerusalem.